BhavanSekar/SDLC_9_Winterfell-LibraryManagement/1_Requirements/readme.md

 ## Defining our system

 The Library Management System is an application for assisting a librarian in managing a book library in a university.
-The system would provide basic set of features to add/update members, add/update books, and manage check in specifications for the systems based on the client’s statement of need.
+The system would provide basic set of features to add books,user can delete the books from the list and searching the books, displaying the information of books.

 ## 5W and 1H